Euler State Networks: Non-dissipative Reservoir Computing

 \section{Detailed Results}

-Here, in Table~\ref{tab.results}, we report the full details of the experimental outcomes on the time-series classification datasets described in Section~\ref{sec.experiments}.
+Here, we provide the full details of the experimental outcomes on the time-series classification datasets described in Section~\ref{sec.benchmarks}.

+First, in Table~\ref{tab.datasets_ranking} we provide a general overview on the achieved levels of accuracies, by reporting the averaged ranking across the accuracy results on all the time-series classification benchmarks considered.
+It can be noticed that EuSNs overall result in the best performing model, followed by A-RNNs and GRUs.
+Moreover, R-ESNs generally perform better than ESNs, which, along with RNNs are characterized by the worst results in terms of accuracy.

-For every task and for every model, results in Table~\ref{tab.results} include the test set accuracy (averaged over the 10 random guesses, and indicating the standard deviations), the number of trainable parameters of the selected configuration, the time required for training and testing the selected configuration (averaged over the 10 random guesses, and indicating the standard deviations), the time required for model selection, and the energy consumed to perform all the experiments.
-Besides the considerations already made in Section~\ref{sec.experiments}, the accuracy results in the table also show a consistently smaller standard deviation of EuSN, in comparison to ESN and R-ESN.
+In Tables~\ref{tab.datasets_Adiac}-\ref{tab.datasets_Yoga}, we report the full details of the experimental outcomes on the time-series classification datasets described in Section~\ref{sec.benchmarks}.
+For every task and for every model, results in the tables include the following data: \begin{itemize} \item \emph{Acc} - the test set accuracy (averaged over the 10 random guesses, and indicating the standard deviations); \item \emph{\#Par} - the number of trainable parameters of the selected configuration; \item \emph{Time (min.)} - the time in minutes required for training and testing the selected configuration (averaged over the 10 random guesses, and indicating the standard deviations); \item \emph{MS Time (min.)} - the time in minutes required for model selection; \item \emph{Energy (kWH)} - the energy in kWH consumed to perform all the experiments. \end{itemize} Notice that, differently from the other models, the GRU implementation could exploit the optimized cuDNN code available through Keras (resulting in a demand of computational resources that is far lower than that which would have resulted from a custom implementation).

+Results in Tables~\ref{tab.datasets_Adiac}-\ref{tab.datasets_Yoga} provide further support to the analysis reported in Section \ref{sec.benchmarks}.
+Considering also the standard deviation over the results, we can observe that EuSNs substantially outperform both standard ESNs and R-ESNs in terms of predicted accuracy in almost all tasks, at the same time requiring about the same cost in terms of both time and energy consumption.
+Widening the comparison to fully trained models, EuSNs achieve comparable, and in some cases better, accuracy at costs that are orders of magnitude lower.